-- > We obtained evidence that the Group has valid rights to explore in the licence area represented by the capitalised exploration and evaluation expenditure; - We enquired of management and reviewed work programs to ensure that further expenditure on the licence area in the Group's areas of interest was planned and cross referenced these discussions to ASX announcements and minutes of directors' meetings; - We tested a sample of current year expenditure to source documents on the exploration licence area; - We obtained an understanding of the key processes associated with management's review of the carrying values of capitalised exploration and evaluation expenditure and challenged management's assertion that the carrying amount of the capitalised expenditure was likely to be recovered in full from successful development or sale.
+- We obtained evidence that the Group has rights to explore in the licence area represented by the capitalised exploration and evaluation expenditure; - We reviewed ASX announcements and minutes of directors' meetings with regard to future work on the licence area; - We tested a sample of current year expenditure to source documents on the exploration licence area; - We obtained an understanding of the key processes associated with management's review of the carrying value of capitalised exploration and evaluation expenditure after the impairment charge and challenged management's assertion that the carrying amount of the capitalised expenditure was likely to be recovered in full from successful development or sale.

-We have also assessed the appropriateness of the disclosures included in Notes 2, 3 and 14 to the financial report.
+We have also assessed the appropriateness of the disclosures included in Notes 2, 13 and 22 to the financial report.